 For further information about Clinical Trials Governance, please contact the University’s Clinical Trial Governance Coordinator at firstname.lastname@example.org or (03) 6226 1956.

 The Clinical Trial Governance Coordinator is responsible for assessing the site-specific (governance) aspects of clinical trials run at, or by, the University of Tasmania and making a recommendation to the Deputy Vice-Chancellor (Research) as to whether the trial should be authorised.
 The Clinical Trial Governance Coordinator is able to assist researchers and industry sponsors in the design, initiation and conduct of clinical trials.

 A state-wide Clinical Trials Governance Steering Committee is responsible for developing effective workflows between the Department of Health and Human Services, the Tasmanian Health Service and the University.
-The Committee is participating in the NHMRC Good Practice Process for site assessment and authorisation of clinical trials.
+The Committee participated in the NHMRC Good Practice Process for site assessment and authorisation of clinical trials.

 If you are conducting the trial at a Tasmanian Health Service (THS) site, or a Department of Health and Human Services (DHHS) site/clinic you will need to seek governance authorisation from each site.
-Contact your site for information about their site specific processes.
+Contact the site for information about their site specific processes.

 - DHHS Clinical Governance (DHHS intranet)

 - THS Southern Region (DHHS intranet) or email: email@example.com

 - THS Southern Region Allied Health (DHHS intranet)

 - THS Southern Region Nursing (DHHS intranet)